sujeetmehra01/multi-vendor-ecom-v1/README.md

-Here’s a sample `README.md` for your multi-vendor e-commerce platform project:

----

 # Multi-Vendor E-Commerce Platform

 A scalable and secure multi-vendor e-commerce platform built using the **MERN** stack (MongoDB, Express.js, React, Node.js).
 This platform allows multiple vendors to manage their products and process orders while customers can browse products, make secure payments, and interact with vendors in real-time.